 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XII.
-NOISE: Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-X b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? Х c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? Х d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+NOISE: Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? х b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? Х c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? х

+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
 X f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? Х a-f) Implementation of some activities on NFS lands may result in localized increased noise levels.
-Such increased noise levels would likely be from heavy equipment operation associated with construction or restoration activities or from motorized recreational activities.
-These impacts would be temporary, associated with the use of motorized equipment and would, therefore, not considered to be a significant impact.
-The proposed project does not change the exposure of people to potential adverse effects involving noise due to vegetation management and other activities on NFS lands over current conditions.
-Noise levels due to activities on NFS lands will remain the same whether or not the waiver is adopted and implemented.
-Activities covered under the waiver do not impact noise levels.
-Because no change is foreseeable, the appropriate finding is no impact.
+Such increased noise levels would likely be from heavy equipment operation associated with construction or restoration activities.
+These impacts would be temporary and would, therefore, not considered to be a significant impact.
+Motorized recreational activities, particularly in areas of concentrated use, can cause persistent high levels of noise.
+Existing OHV uses are part of the environmental baseline and any new OHV developments that need permitting under the Construction Stormwater Permit and/or section 401 Water Quality Certification would not eligible for coverage under the Waiver.
+The appropriate finding is less than significant impact.

 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XIII.
-POPULATION AND HOUSING Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
-X b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? Х c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? Х a-c) The proposed project does not involve construction of new homes, businesses, or infrastructure.
+POPULATION AND HOUSING Would the project: Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? Х b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? Х a-c) The proposed project does not involve construction of new homes, businesses, or infrastructure.
 Any new road construction would not be for the purpose of urban or residential development, but would be intended to facilitate USFS activities such as timber harvest and other vegetation management, watershed management and restoration, recreation, mining, fire suppression and fuels management, and range management.
 The project would also not displace people or existing housing.
 Because the proposed project does not involve these elements, the appropriate finding is no impact.